The Sadovo Interplanetary Spaceport, the Parliamentary Kingdom of Mars, Phobos.

 “Wait.”
 Sidney pulled away from the table.
 “You can’t send me there.
 I have spy written all over me, they’ll eat me alive.”
-Her cool composure was gone, her mask had slipped to the ground, leaving only a horrified expression.
+Her cool composure was gone.
+Her poker face slipped to the ground, leaving only a horrified little girl left.

 “I trust you can manage, Ms. Takumi.”
 Moe replied coldly.
 “Unfortunately you’re the only one we have in the vicinity.”